AnonymousAccountSE/NameSpotter/Code/NameSpotter/README.md

 # NameSpotter
-**NameSpotter** is designed to automatically identify low-quality method names with graph neural networks.
-It leverages three graph-based networks to extract features of method names: Word graph and word tag graph exploit the semantic and syntactic features of method names, and parameter graph exploit the semantic features of methods’ parameters.
-The overview of **NameSpotter** and the graph structure are plotted in the below two figures.
+**NameSpotter** is designed to automatically identify abnormal method names with graph neural networks.
+Besides the method names, we also leverage their POS tags and parameter information as the input. \emph{NameSpotter} is equipped with three graph neural networks for extracting semantic and syntactic features of the inputs separately.
+The outputs of the three graphs are hierarchically pooled and aggregated, resulting in a method name feature representation for the final identification.
+Our evaluation results on 4,327 real-world method names suggest that the proposed approach performs effectively in identifying abnormal method names with an accuracy of 91.9%, outperforming the state-of-the-art approach by 21.5%.
 <p align="center"><img src="Approach_version3.png" alt="logo" width="800px" />
 ## Environment
 We implement NameSpotter with **PyTorch**,